Jgilhuly/CellSociety/README.md

 grid height: any int
 *team options in grid*: empty, full, teamA, teamB, teamC
 xVals/yVals: space separated ints as locations in the grid
 population_percent: double between 0.0 and 1.0

+**Bugs:**
+We had the Segregation Simulation up and running, but when we tested it after merging to master, it was throwing a BadStateException for an unknown reason.
+We couldn't figure it out after 20 minutes of searching, so we assume something went wrong in the merging process but aren't sure what.
+It should be working though....

 **Impressions:**
 We spent about 2-3 alone working out strictly gitHub related issues which slowed down our actual design and coding process quite a bit.